mv-2112/canonical-openstack-docs/how-to/features/ubuntu-pro.rst

 -------------------

-To enable Ubuntu Pro support, run the following command with an attachement token associated with your subscription:
+To enable Ubuntu Pro support, run the following command with an attachment token associated with your subscription:

 ::